Placenta Encapsulation FAQ

 You should tell your doctor or midwife ahead of time that you plan to take your placenta home and write it in your birth plan.
 This way if there is an issue, you can deal with it before you are in labour.

 You do not need to share with your medical staff what you intend to do with the placenta, just that you would like to have it after your baby is born & that it is not to be treated with any chemicals.
-If you run into troubles having your placenta released be sure to mention that you have a “profound belief in taking your placenta home with you”.

 What if I am induced/have a medicated birth/have a cesarean section?
 Can I still encapsulate my placenta?